sh7411usa/VirtualFlip/README.md

 obviously the software is provide as is with no gaurantees, and no responsibility is taken by the dev for any eventualities arising even indirectly from the use of VirtualFlip2

+You can get apps for 4G flip phones from apps4flip.com (unaffiliated). once the app files are in your download folder, you can easily install and set them up using VirtualFlip2.

+Here we give instructions how to install waze from their site using our app. (btw, we take no responsibility for any apps promoted on any platform - even our own). this guide is for educational purposes.
+1.)
+Download the App file (*.apk)
+2.)
+Launch VirtualFlip after following instructions above.
+3.) go to menu>install app
+4.) find the app you just downloaded, and click ok
+5.) be patient. the larger the app, the longer it takes. you will be notified when install
+	completes.
+6.) the app installs in the background, so you can continue to use virtualflip while it installs 7.) launch the app. you can do this in virtualflip2 under menu>preset Commands>launch waze 8.) on its first launch, the app will need some set up. scroll to the bottom of each page
+	and follow the on screen prompts. click on whatever you need to get through. be patient.

 Additional questions and suggestions should be addressed to sh7411usa01@gmail.com please dont harass. enjoy.